-Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions With Comments?
+Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions?

-There have been many opinions swirling around about Donald Trump as president elect of the United States and many of the A-list Hollywood celebrities have been opposed to the presidential campaign victor who will soon take over as commander-in-chief of the nation.
-Recently Meryl Streep was met with love and respect for her honesty about her dislike in regards to the president elect’s behavior in the past.
-The award-winning actress spoke out at the Golden Globes last week, as The Toronto Sun reminds.
+There have been many opinions swirling around about Donald Trump as president-elect of the United States, and many of the A-list Hollywood celebrities have been opposed to the presidential campaign victor who will soon take over as commander-in-chief of the nation.
+Recently, Meryl Streep was met with love and respect for her honesty about her dislike in regards to the president elect’s behavior in the past.
+The award-winning actress spoke out at the Golden Globes last week, as The Toronto Sun reported.

 “‘And this instinct to humiliate, when it’s modeled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kind of gives permission for other people to do the same thing,’ she said”